system76/docs/content/wireless.md

 iwevent
 ```

-Run this command to watch what the Wifi hardware is doing.
+Run this command to watch what the Wi-Fi hardware is doing.
 Pay attention to the disconnect reasons, and ignore the scans.

 ```bash
 sudo systemctl restart NetworkManager